-As at January 30, 2021, the Company has financial commitments in connection with the purchase of goods or services that are enforceable and legally binding on the Company, exclusive of additional amounts based on sales, taxes and other costs.
-Purchase obligations, net of \$6.8 million of advances, which is included in Prepaid expenses and deposits, amounting to \$14.1 million (2019 - \$11.5 million) is expected to be discharge within 12 months.
+As at January 29, 2022, the Company has financial commitments in connection with the purchase of goods and services that are enforceable and legally binding on the Company, exclusive of additional amounts based on sales, taxes and other costs.
+Purchase obligations, net of \$542 of advances, which is included in Prepaid expenses and deposits, amounting to \$11.3 million (Fiscal 2020 - \$14.1 million, net of \$6.8 of advances) are expected to be discharge within 12 months.